-While it is OK to poll the local cache, the cache itself must get its contents from lookup services, and in general it is not OK to poll these because doing so involves possibly heavy network traffic.
-The cache gets its information by registering itself as a listener for service events from the lookup services.
+While it is okay to poll the local cache, the cache itself must get its contents from lookup services, and in general it is not okay to poll these because that involves possibly heavy network traffic.
+The cache itself gets its information by registering itself as a listener for service events from the lookup services (as explained in Chapter 14).

 The lookup services will then call notify() on the cache listener.
-This is a remote call from the remote lookup service to the local cache, done (probably) using an RMI stub.
-In fact, the Sun implementation of ServiceDiscoveryManager uses a nested class, ServiceDiscoveryManager.LookupListener, which has an RMI stub.
+This call is a remote call from the remote lookup service to the local cache, done (probably) using an RMI stub.
+In fact, the Sun implementation of ServiceDiscoveryManager uses a nested class, ServiceDiscoveryManager.LookupCacheImpl.LookupListener, which has an RMI stub.

-In order for the cache to actually work, it is necessary to set the RMI codebase property java.rmi.server.codebase to a suitable location for the class files (such as an HTTP server), and to make sure that the class net/jini/lookup/ServiceDiscoveryManager\$LookupCacheImpl\$LookupListener\Stub.class is accessible from this codebase.
-The stub file may be found in the library lib/jini-ext.jar in the Jini 1.1 distribution.
+In order for the cache to actually work, it is necessary to set the RMI codebase property, java.rmi.server.codebase, to a suitable location for the class files (such as an HTTP server), and to make sure that the class net/jini/lookup/ServiceDiscoveryManager\$LookupCacheImpl\$LookupListener\Stub.class is accessible from this codebase.
+The stub file may be found in the lib/jini-ext.jar library in the Jini 1.1 distribution.
 It has to be extracted from there and placed in the codebase using a command such as this:

-'''

-unzip jini-ext.jar 'net/jini/lookup/ServiceDiscoveryManager$LookupCacheImpl$LookupListener_Stub.class' -d /home/WWW/htdocs/classes
+''' unzip jini-ext.jar 'net/jini/lookup/ServiceDiscoveryManager$LookupCache- Impl$LookupListener_Stub.class' -d /home/WWW/htdocs/classes '''

-'''

-Note that the specification just says this type of thing has to be done but does not descend to details about the class name-that is left to the documentation of the ServiceDiscoveryManager as implemented by Sun.
+Note that the specification just says that this type of thing has to be done but does not descend to details about the class name-that is left to the documentation of the ServiceDiscoveryManager as implemented by Sun.
 If another implementation is made of the Jini classes, then it would probably use a different remote class.